TomPace101/nanopore_diffusion/notes.md

 - collect_results.py
 - tasks_postproc.py (re-enable in dodo.py once working)
 - gen_brainy_media.py

-_TODO_ the control.yaml files are pretty redundant now: all three entries are the same Maybe there should just be model definition objects, and nothing above that.

-The thing the model definition doesn't currently know is WHERE the mesh given by its meshname is defined.
-So, if that field (the MeshParameter file defining the requested meshname) is, the control file would not be needed for that purpose.

-The other purpose is pointing doit at something.
-Is there another way to do that?

-control.yaml can be just a list of modelparam files to run.
-Entries can be commented out.
-You won't need a symlink in that case, or the directory of control files.
-This, of course, requires an overhaul of dodo.py

 _TODO_ in tasks_solver we can now get the other output filenames